InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/04-settings/index.rst

         // ...
     }

 In this example settings were retrieved as a :doc:`dynamic object </01-dynamic/index>`.
-However, in cases, when structure of teh configuration section can be described in advance it is recommended to define a class that can clearly describe the section content and use strongly typed reloading of method ``GetSection()``
+However, in cases, when structure of the configuration section can be described in advance it is recommended to define a class that can clearly describe the section content and use strongly typed reloading of method ``GetSection()``

 .. code-block:: js
    :emphasize-lines: 1,11,13